vippsas/vipps-epayment-api/migration.md

 ### Payment flows

-In the eCom API, merchants could choose between three flows by setting the flags `isApp` and `skipLandingPage`.
-These flows exist in ePayment as well: Instead of setting the flags, you now simply decide which flow you want through the `userFlow` property.
+In the eCom API, merchants could choose between three flows by specifying the parameters `isApp` and `skipLandingPage`.
+These parameters were added to the original API over the years.
+The same functionality is available in the ePayment, but smarter: Instead of specifying the parameters, you now simply decide which flow you want through the `userFlow` property.
 Here's how the fields correspond to each other:

 * `isApp: false` and `skipLandingPage: false` -> `WEB_REDIRECT`
 * `isApp: true` and `skipLandingPage: false`  -> `NATIVE_REDIRECT`
 * `skipLandingPage: true`                     -> `PUSH_MESSAGE`

 The ePayment API also supports a new flow, [the `QR` flow](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api/features/qr-payments).
+The QR flow provides you with a direct link to a one-time payment QR code that the user can scan and pay from their app.

 ### Renamed and altered fields